 Community Food Advocates partners with public schools and youth-based organizations throughout New York City to support and develop youth leaders to advocate for equitable food justice policies.
-Through on-going campaigns, including Lunch 4 Learning’s push for universal free school lunch, we elevate the voices of young people, provide opportunities for young leaders to learn and develop advocacy skills, and support youth to pass on skills and experiences to their peers.
+Through on-going campaigns, including Lunch 4 Learning’s push for universal free school lunch, we elevate the voice of young people, provide opportunities for youth leaders to develop advocacy skills, and support youth to pass on skills and experiences to their peers.

 For more information, please contact us at:

-The NYC Youth Food Advocates (YFA) program is a youth-led group for young people (ages 14-21) who want to learn about social justice, public policy and advocacy, and are ready to create systemic change in New York City food systems, with a focus on school food.
-Youth will work in a fun and collaborative environment with other young people from across the City and develop the leadership, research, collaboration and communication skills critical to lead change.
+Youth Food Advocates (YFA) is a youth-led group for young people who want to learn about social justice, public policy and advocacy, and are ready to create systemic change in New York City food systems, with a focus on school food.
+YFA are the youth leadership arm of the Lunch 4 Learning coalition.
+Youth from across the City work collaboratively and develop the leadership, research, and communication skills critical to lead change.

 YFA is action-oriented.
 Youth will:

 Speak and/or present at food justice conferences

 Publish the YFA Newsletter